"We Studied Our Way Out of the Seventh-day Adventist Church"

 Not worshipping on Saturday ? ?

-Adventists seem to spend a lot of time harping on the great "sin" of Sabbath-breaking, but it does not appear to have caught the attention of the authors of the New Testament.
-Adventists want us to believe that Sunday-keeping is the one heinous sin above all others that identifies someone who is disloyal to God.
+SDAs seem to spend a lot of time harping on the sin of Sabbath-breaking, but it does not appear to have caught the attention of the authors of the New Testament.
+SDAs want people to believe that Sunday-keeping is the one heinous sin above all others that identifies someone who is disloyal to God.
 What about Genocide?
 Murder?
 Rape?
 Child abuse?
 Greed?
 Persecution?
 Blasphemy?
 Witchcraft?
-Those sins do not even make it onto the Adventist list.
-According to Adventists, the Mark of the Beast is Sunday-keeping:
+Those sins are lower on the SDA list.
+According to SDAs, the Mark of the Beast is only Sunday-keeping:

 "Sunday-keeping must be the mark of the beast." ...
-"The reception of his mark must be something that involves the greatest offense that can be committed against God."
-(The Marvel of Nations, Uriah Smith pp. 170, 183)
+"The reception of his mark must be something that involves the greatest offense that can be committed against God."14

 "The Sunday Sabbath is purely a child of the Papacy.
-It is the mark of the beast."
-(Advent Review, Vol. I, No. 2, August, 1850.)
+It is the mark of the beast."15

 "The change of the Sabbath is the sign or mark of the authority of the Romish church." ...
-"The keeping of the counterfeit Sabbath is the reception of the mark."
-(Great Controversy, p.
-281.)
+"The keeping of the counterfeit Sabbath is the reception of the mark."16

 "The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath, the Lord's memorial of creation. . . .
-The mark of the beast is the opposite of this--the observance of the first day of the week."
-(Testimonies, vol. 8, p.
-117)
+The mark of the beast is the opposite of this—the observance of the first day of the week."17

-"What Is the Mark of the Beast?--John was called to behold a people distinct from those who worship the beast and his image by keeping the first day of the week.
-The observance of this day is the mark of the beast.
-(Ellen White, Letter 31, 1898)
+"What Is the Mark of the Beast?—John was called to behold a people distinct from those who worship the beast and his image by keeping the first day of the week.
+The observance of this day is the mark of the beast."19

 "When the test comes, it will be clearly shown what the mark of the beast is.
-It is the keeping of Sunday."
-(Seventh-day Adventist Bible Commentary, vol. 7, p.
-980)
+It is the keeping of Sunday."20

 Did not Moses give you the law {nomos}, and [yet] none of you keepeth the law {nomos}?
 Why go ye about to kill me?
-(John 7:19; Jesus is refering to the 6th commandment "Thou shalt not kill"--Ex.
+(John 7:19; Jesus is referring to the 6th commandment "Thou shalt not kill"—Ex.
 20:13)

-The number one commandment of Jesus to the Apostles was not Sabbath-worship, but for them to love one another:
+According to John, the number one commandment {entolae} of Jesus to the Apostles was not Sabbath-worship, but for them to love one another:

-This is my commandment {entolae}, That ye love one another, as I have loved you.
+This is my commandment {entolae}, That ye love one another, as I have loved you (John 15:12).

-In the same letter John tells us exactly what the "commandments" are:
+Earlier in the same letter John tells us exactly what the "commandments" of God are:

 From this we can see that in John's writings the "commandments" of God are: